Parag Sapre

 01. Proof Before Scale

-The engagement began with a carefully selected proof-of-concept (POC) application chosen to represent:
+To reduce risk, the transformation began with a carefully selected proof-of-concept application.
+The application was chosen because it represented:

 • Core PLM workflows